da4089/simplefix/NOTES.rst

 Running the Unit Tests
 ======================

-In my development environment, I have three venvs: 2.7, 3.3 and 3.6.
+In my development environment, I have multiple virtualenvs.
 I run the tests in each of these environments before committing changes.

-Once committed, TravisCI runs the tests in 2.7, 3.4, 3.5, 3.6, 3.7 and 3.8.
+Once committed, the CI runs the tests in all supported interpreters.
 It will build pull-request branches also.
-Travis will email your commit address the results of its build.
+CI will email your commit address the results of its build.

 To run tests from a local shell, I use: